x-englishwordnet/xml-transform-merge-validate/README.md

 # ewn-validation
-XML validation of English Wordnet
+XML validation of English Wordnet using FastXML Woodstox

 Two XSD's are provided:

-* one with IDREF validation (checks that each ID reference matches an existing ID, can be VERY long)
+* one with IDREF validation (checks that each ID reference matches an existing ID)

 * the other without (only checks that each ID is a well-formed NCName)